 In 2009, Lupoff founded registered investment advisor, Tiburon Capital Management, an event-driven fund manager.
-Peter was the Chief Investment Officer and Co-Portfolio Manager of Tiburon 2009-2017.
-Peter remains and advisor to Tiburon.
+Peter was the Chief Investment Officer and Co-Portfolio Manager of Tiburon 2009-2017, and upon its sale to a pension consultant in 2012, he became CIO of the acquirer with purview over deployment of $12 billion under advisement.
 Peter formerly was a Managing Director at Millennium Management, the New York based Multi-Strategy hedge fund where he managed an allocation of the Millennium Partners flagship fund employing identical event-driven strategies.
-Previously he was Managing Director and Senior Portfolio Manager of the Robeco WPG Distressed/Special Situations Fund.
+Previously he was Managing Director and Senior Portfolio Manager of Robeco WPG Distressed and Event-Driven Funds.

 Mr. Lupoff's experience in deep value equity and distressed investing strategies began in 1990 when he began working with Marty Whitman of Third Avenue Funds.
 Peter's deep value, bottom-up approach is largely informed by this experience.
-His acumen and theses regarding risk and trading to defend NAV are informed by his experiences with Izzy Englander and Millennium Management.
+His acumen and theses regarding risk are informed by his experiences with Izzy Englander and Millennium Management.
+Together, Peter's experiences with these storied investors shaped his well-known 'BRACE' investment methodology.
 Funds Mr. Lupoff have managed or co-managed have achieved awards such as GAIM's Top Performing Emerging Distressed Manager, MARHedge's Event-Driven Manager and an Institutional Investor nomination as Hedge Fund House of the Year.
-Lupoff Friends and Family Interests' proprietary BRACE investment methodology was conceived by him, a bi-product his tenure with these storied investors.
+Peter's well-known and regarded 'BRACE' investment methodology, a bi-product of his tenure with these storied investors.

-Through his family office, Peter is a signatory to The Responsible Digital Financial Inclusion Guidelines, DivestInvest, with a commitment to divestment of fossil fuel investment to hasten sustainable energy transition, and formed a partnership with the United Nations Capital Development Fund, to forge public/private impact investment in the 47 poorest countries.
+The Lupoff/Stevens Family Office, under Peter's guidance, are signatories to The Responsible Digital Financial Inclusion Guidelines, DivestInvest, with a commitment to divestment of fossil fuel investment to hasten sustainable energy transition, The Belonging Pledge, committing to racial equity initiatives and formed a partnership with the United Nations Capital Development Fund, to forge public/private impact investment in the 47 poorest countries.

 Mr. Lupoff is a regular featured discussant on academic papers related to, and consultant to, The Federal Reserve Bank regarding market shocks and liquidity.
-Mr. Lupoff is an outside director of various unaffiliated investment entities and consults family offices and heirs, hedge funds and other institutional asset managers regarding investment policy, legacy, business development, conflicts and liquidity and liquidation execution.
-Peter is a featured, contributing columnist, writing with a focus on the intersection of politics, sports and pop-culture, as well as financial markets matters.
-Mr. Lupoff also provides expert litigation testimony on matters related to hedge funds, trading and his specific strategies and offers services to creditors in interest, as outside debtor or creditor trustee and/or board member.
+Mr. Lupoff is an outside director of various unaffiliated investment entities and consults family offices and heirs, hedge funds and other institutional asset managers regarding investment policy, legacy, responsible investing and conflicts.
+Peter is a featured, contributing columnist, writing with a focus on responsible investing and the social contact between all people and business.